 What We Do

 Dinghy Sailing exists to cater for all those who cannot commit to the several days a week demanded by Team Racing, but still want to sail and race dinghies close to Cambridge.
-We welcome sailors of any ability, and run beginner and more advanced tuition to RYA training standards – plus fleet racing for suitably-experienced sailors.
+We welcome sailors of any ability, and run beginner and more advanced tuition to RYA training standards – plus fleet racing for sailors with suitable experience.
 In addition, membership also entitles dinghy sailors to participate in all the activities of the Windsurfing section!

 The Boats and Equipment We Use

 The Section shares the Club’s Fireflies with the Team Racers.
 In addition, we hire boats such as Fevas and Laser 2000’s from Grafham Water SC – our home base.
 We also have access to plenty of wetsuits and buoyancy aids.
-To get involved, find us at the Freshers Fair, or use the form in the Contact Us section to register your interest.
+To get involved, find us at the Freshers Fair, or use the form on our Get In Touch page to register your interest.

 The Training We Give